Building Things After Loss

 The Strange Comfort Of Making Things

-The more I worked on the site, the more I noticed something interesting.
+The more I worked on the site, the more I noticed something.

 Creating things did not erase what I felt.